Float Image

 Graduation Without Mom in the Bleachers

 I graduated third in my class from a very small school, but the honor felt muted.
 There was no mom (or dad) in the bleachers, no family photo afterward in the gym, no celebration dinner.
 She was still in recovery, still too weak to be there.
 I got my diploma, shook hands, smiled for the camera—but my heart was still in Room 402 at Gundersen Hospital in La Crosse.
+I spent most of the night with Sue Ann and the rest of the class of '77 at Fort McCoy in Sparta, WI.

 People talk a lot about milestones, but sometimes the real milestone isn’t the ceremony—it’s who’s alive to witness it.